danpoynor/danpoynorcom-django/README.md

 ### Package Options for Exporting Static Files from Django

-After testing Bakery and studying other Django static site generators, I decided to use `wget` to generate the static files for this project since I can get it to capture the paginated pages as needed and it's already installed on my Mac.
+After testing Bakery and other Django static site generators, I settled on using `wget` to generate the static files for this project.
+Using `wget` I'm able to capture the paginated pages as needed.

 #### Use `wget` To Generate Static Files